h0ngcha0/liuhongchao.github.io/_posts/2019-03-30-scriptless-script.md

 If Alice and Bob go through the same process described above to construct a multi-sig signature using ECDSA, the result can no longer be verified by the addition of their public keys.
 Linearity is broken by the multiplication **s*k**.

+It is also worth noting that a proof exists that as long as the underlying [elliptic curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) works, Schnorr signatures are secure, but there wasn't a similiar mathematical proof for ECDSA yet.

-The fact that we could express some kind of logic (multi-sig) in one single schnorr signature is interesting.
-It is in line with the goal of scriptless script: embed interesting logic in signatures and keep it indistinguishable from the rest of the world.
-In this sense, it should be considered as one form of scriptless script.
-To help express more complex logic using scriptless script, [Andrew Poelstra](https://github.com/apoelstra) invented a way to piggyback a piece of secret in a signature, called Adaptor Signatures.
+The fact that we could reduce some kind of logic (multi-sig) into one single schnorr signature is interesting.
+It could be considered as a type of scriptless script since it is in line with its design goal:
+*embed interesting logic in signatures and keep it indistinguishable from the rest of the world*.
+A simple multi-sig essentially utilized the ability to perform additions on Schnorr Signatures, [Andrew Poelstra](https://github.com/apoelstra) also realized that the subsctraction on it can be leveraged to piggyback a piece of secret information which could enable expressing more complex logic.
+That is the idea behind Adapter Signatures.

 ### Adaptor Signatures

-Adaptor signatures is designed to communicate an extra piece of secret information between two parties by just using signatures.
-Remember when Alice and Bob create a multi-sig signature together, they need to exchange the public key part of the ephemeral keypair **Ra** and **Rb**.
-The idea is that an extra ephemeral keypair **(t, T)** can also be generated on top of that, then both of the following signature is valid:
+Adaptor signatures is designed to communicate an extra piece of secret information between two parties through multi-sig.
+Remember before Alice and Bob create a multi-sig signature together, they need to exchange the public key part of the ephemeral keypair **Ra** and **Rb**.
+The idea is that an extra ephemeral keypair **(t, T)** can also be generated on top of that, then both of the following schnorr signatures are valid:

 {% highlight Haskell %}
 originalSignature = (s, R)